If a client accuses you of professional negligence, it’s important to file an errors and omissions claim right away to protect your small business.

 Now’s the time to talk to an attorney.
 Seeking legal advice early in the process can help you understand whether the claim is valid, what your options are, and if there are ways to reduce your liability.

 Keep in mind, certain types of businesses and service providers might be more susceptible to liability litigation.
-A lawyer who’s familiar with errors and omissions coverage can also advise you on any professional liability risks specific to your field.
+A lawyer who’s familiar with errors and omissions coverage can also advise you on any errors and omissions risks specific to your field.
 For example:

 Once you’ve filed your claim, you should avoid speaking directly with the claimant.
 Your insurance provider can handle all of your inquiries to avoid any statements or interactions that could impact the outcome of your case.